lbryio/lbry.com/content/bounty/app-i18n.md

 - Load and perform translation based on language settings
 - Existing component text and messaging must be wrapped in translation calls

-It is probably a good idea to consult with our development team on [Slack](https://slack.lbry.io) or via email before completing this bounty in it's entirety.
+It is probably a good idea to consult with our development team on [Slack](https://slack.lbry.io) or via email before completing this bounty in its entirety.